Joseph Losey: Politics and exile

-He returned briefly to Rome and settled in London on January 4, 1953.
+He returned briefly to Rome, and settled in London on January 4, 1953.

 Career in Europe

+"As his many interviews reveal, Losey was an artist who thought long and hard about his work, a man of exceptional candor, as ready to judge some of his films harshly as to express his pleasure in others." – Critics James Palmer and Michael Riley in The Films of Joseph Losey (1993).

 Losey settled in Britain and worked as a director of genre films.
 His first British film The Sleeping Tiger (1954), a noir crime thriller, was made under the pseudonym of Victor Hanbury, because the stars of the film, Alexis Smith and Alexander Knox, feared being blacklisted by Hollywood in turn if it became known they had worked with him.
 It was financed by Nat Cohen at Anglo-Amalgamated who also financed The Intimate Stranger (1956), where Losey carried a pseudonym as well.

 His films covered a wide range from the Regency melodrama The Gypsy and the Gentleman (1958) to the gangster film for Cohen, The Criminal (1960).

 Losey was also originally slated to direct the Hammer Films production X the Unknown (1956), but after a few days' work the star Dean Jagger refused to work with a supposed Communist sympathiser and Losey was removed from the project.
 An alternative version is that Losey was replaced due to illness.
-Losey was later hired by Hammer Films to direct The Damned, a 1963 British science fiction film based on H.L.
-Lawrence's novel "The Children of Light".
+Losey was later hired by Hammer Films to direct The Damned, a 1962 British science fiction film based on H.L.
+Lawrence's novel The Children of Light.